sirech/homepage2/src/pages/articles/2020-08-11-provisioning-a-network-load-balancer-with-terraform/index.md

 }
 ```

+We add a `depends_on` block containing the lb resource so that the dependencies are properly modelled.
+Otherwise destroying the resource might not work properly.

 #### IP Based

-The other `target_type` is for when you want to specify IPs instead of instance ids.
+We use the `target_type` `ip` when using IPs instead of instance ids.
+We assume that these IPs are available, and can be read through a `data` resource.
+They are connected to the target group through a `aws_lb_target_group_attachment`.

 ```hcl
 resource "aws_lb_target_group" "this" {